abougouffa/minemacs/docs/packages.md

 * `bitbake-ts-mode`: A `treesit`-based Bitbake major mode

 ## `me-experimental`
-* `eglot-x`: Extra non-standard functionalities for Eglot
-* `webkit`: A Dynamic Module for WebKit, aka a fully fledged browser inside Emacs
-* `webkit-dark`: A Dynamic Module for WebKit, aka a fully fledged browser inside Emacs
-* `dash-docs`: Offline documentation browser using Dash/Zeal docsets
-* `consult-dash`: Integration of `consult` with `dash-docs`

 ## `me-extra`
 * `crux`: A Collection of Ridiculously Useful eXtensions for Emacs